tkeskita/unstructured_grids/README.md

 - Deletion of selected cells to carve voids into the domain.

-- Extrusion of new cells (one or several layers) from selected faces (Warning: slow operation) (Note: Experimental feature).
+- Fixed Extrusion (towards vertex normal direction) of new cells (one or several layers) from selected faces (Warning: slow operation).

 - Dissolve Edges (merge selected vertices connected by edges) (Note: Experimental feature).